evie-and-eevees/github-slideshow/_posts/0000-01-02-evie-and-eevees.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to evie_and_eevees's slide!"
 ---
 evie_and_eevees was here!
 Use the left arrow to go back!